Romania - Country Commercial Guide

 • Digital transformation of SMEs

-The main component of second pillar is Governmental Cloud and digital public systems with a budget of $2.08 billion.
-It consists of four reforms and 19 investments, among which we can mention: Governmental Cloud, Electronic Identity card for 8.5 million people, and skilling/up-skilling/re-skilling for 30,000 civil servants and 100,000 citizens at 65 organizations that will improve their cyber security.
+The main component of this pillar is the Governmental Cloud and digital public systems, with a budget of $2.08 billion.
+It consists of four reforms and 19 investments, including Governmental Cloud, electronic identity cards for 8.5 million people, and skilling/up-skilling/re-skilling for 30,000 civil servants and 100,000 citizens at 65 organizations that will improve their cyber security knowledge.

-On the other hand, the third Pillar (Smart, Sustainable and Inclusive Growth) includes another important Component (Sprijin pentru mediul de afaceri, cercetare, dezvoltare și inovare) proposes two reforms and five investments with a total budget of $2.6 billion.
+On the other hand, the third Pillar (Smart, Sustainable, and Inclusive Growth) includes another important Component (Support for business, research, development, and innovation) and proposes two reforms and five investments with a total budget of $2.6 billion.
 Among the results assumed by those investments related to IT&C are that at least 3,000 SMEs must undergo a digital transformation process.
-Also, funds for digitalization, climate action and other areas of interest are co-managed with the European Investment Bank as an implementing partner.
-Also, support for at least three organizations with expertise in microelectronics to join projects of European Partnership for Key Digital Technologies.
+Also, funds for digitalization, climate action, and other areas of interest are co-managed with the European Investment Bank as an implementing partner and support for at least three organizations with expertise in microelectronics to join projects of the European Partnership for Key Digital Technologies.

-An emergency ordinance has been initiated by the Ministry of Research, Innovation and Digitization on the government cloud.
+The Ministry of Research, Innovation, and Digitization on the government cloud has initiated an emergency ordinance.
 A milestone in PNRR (National Recovery and Resilience Plan) was an investment of almost €600 million and, more importantly, a crucial first step in Romania’s digital transformation.
-Government cloud will allow public institutions to communicate with each other, which leads to productivity, development, and modernization.
+Also referred to as Sovereign Cloud, this transformation will allow public institutions to communicate with each other, leading to productivity, development, and modernization.

 Some objectives are:

-• public-private partnership will be provided through the hybrid cloud.
-This hybrid system will allow for an optimal mix between state-of-the-art private solutions and public systems that guarantee protection of citizens’ data
+• Public-private partnerships will be provided through the hybrid cloud.
+This hybrid system will allow for an optimal mix between state-of-the-art private and public methods that guarantee the protection of citizens’ data.

 • virtual marketplace app store for public institutions

-• access logging and citizen notifications when private data is accessed, through a blockchain solution.
+• access logging and citizen notifications when personal data is accessed through a blockchain solution.

 Contact information: